arunpraba/reactjs.org/src/content/reference/react-dom/server/renderToReadableStream.md

 Streaming introduces a tradeoff.
 You want to start streaming the page as early as possible so that the user can see the content sooner.
 However, once you start streaming, you can no longer set the response status code.

 By [dividing your app](#specifying-what-goes-into-the-shell) into the shell (above all `<Suspense>` boundaries) and the rest of the content, you've already solved a part of this problem.
-If the shell errors, your `catch` block will run which lets you set the error status code.
+If the shell errors, your `catch` block will run which enables you set the error status code.
 Otherwise, you know that the app may recover on the client, so you can send "OK".

 ```js {11}
 async function handler(request) {